 - Frankston to Baxter Trail (as far as Golf Links Rd)

-The Mornington Railside Trail currently links Baxter with Moorooduc and will soon reach Mornington, where it will connect with other new and existing trails to a variety of parks, historical areas and towns on the northern Mornington Peninsula
+The Mornington Railside Trail currently links Baxter with Moorooduc and may soon reach Mornington, where it will connect with other new and existing trails to a variety of parks, historical areas and towns on the Mornington Peninsula

 Access Points